DerekCresswell/GameDesign11/4 Platformer/1 PlayerController.md

  * bottom of the main objects feet.
 ```

-To start, give this a object a "Rigidbody2D" to start.
+To start, give this object a "Rigidbody2D" to start.
 You can leave the default settings as is now.\
 Next we need a "head" collider.
 This is simply a collider to cover the top half of the object.
 This can be whatever collider fits best, a box, circle, or capsule, as long as it's 2D.\
 Use the "Edit Collider" button to change and shift this into position.
 Obviously it depends on what sprite you will be using but it will likely look something like this :